saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Sauce Labs now supports the [W3C WebDriver-compliant capabilities and protocol](https://www.w3.org/TR/webdriver) featured in Selenium versions 3.11 and higher.
+Sauce Labs supports the [W3C WebDriver-compliant capabilities and protocol](https://www.w3.org/TR/webdriver) featured in Selenium versions 3.11 and higher.
 This doc will help ensure that your tests are W3C WebDriver-compliant and can successfully execute on Sauce Labs.

 We early adopted the W3C WebDriver specification when it achieved the W3C standard level as the automation protocol for web browsers.
 As browser vendors update to support W3C WebDriver protocol and shift away from JSON Wire Protocol (JWP), this can bring increased stability in your Selenium tests across different browsers.
 It’s important to update your tests accordingly.